Hey, it's Grimace from McDonald's' evil twin!

 Anne Travers: Well, when I was a little girl I thought I'd like to be a scientist, so I became a scientist.

 More Yeti, this time in modern-day London...

-Travers, who we last saw in Tibet in 1935, has brought one of the Yeti back to England to study and accidentally reactivated it.
+Travers, who we last saw in Tibet in 1935, has brought a Yeti control sphere back to England to study and accidentally reactivated it.
 This gives the Great Intelligence a foothold, and he takes over the London Underground using a web-like substance and attacks by Yeti.
 (As for where it got the idea...

 ) The military are sent in to try and deal with the problem, along with Professor Travers and his daughter Anne.